Table of Contents

 But longer term, Zwift really needs to modify their category system to allow for more groupings.
 Imagine the flexibility race organizers could have if there were up to 10 groups allowed, instead of 5.
 (Right now, the only way to get 10 groups is to hold two separate events – and that’s just confusing and kludgy.)
 If Zwift could expand their pen limit it would open up event possibilities, including dynamic pen assignment, which could really add some interesting layers to Zwift races.

-Right now, Zwift’s system only validates your signup to a race when you sign up.
-It doesn’t double-check if you are still in the right category when you enter the actual start pens.
+Previously, Zwift’s system only validated your signup to a race when you signed up.
+It didn’t double-check if you were still in the right category when you entered the start pens just before the event!

-This can lead to racers being underseeded if they sign up for races well in advance while their score is low.
+This sometimes led to racers being seeded incorrectly, especially if they signed up for races several days in advance.

 Potential ZRS Projects